konomiyuzu/RoR2/CustomChaosPool/Export/README.md

 > this is meant to prevent mistakes

 ## Known Issues
-#### If Trophy hunter is added to the pool and is rolled, it will replace your equipment with the consumed version of trophy hunter regardless of your equipment
+* If Trophy hunter is added to the pool and is rolled, it will replace your equipment with the consumed version of trophy hunter regardless of your equipment

 I might fix this if i ever feel motivated to (persumably by having a run ruined by it)

+## Planned features
+* Maybe a way to view the equipment name/internal name/index of modded equipments

 ## Contact
 You can find me in the modding discord **konomiyu#3611**, feel free to message me regarding any issues or suggestions for the mod
 ## Changelog

+**1.0.1**

+* Minor Readme changes

 **1.0.0**